janephp/janephp/documentation/documentation/choose.rst

 JSON Schema
 -----------

-"JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.".
+"JSON Schema is a vocabulary that allows you to annotate and validate JSON documents".
 So it will allow you to describe your existing data format(s) and provides clear human- and machine- readable documentation.

 Actually Jane does not support validation but it `will come soon`_.
 With that descriptor you can describe documents and